Gaimin-io-Limited/ai-api-integration/README.md

 For detailed information on setup and usage, refer to the [LipSync tool README](lipsync_job/README.md).

+### 2. Text2Image Tool

+Located in the `text2image/` directory, this tool automates the process of requesting image generation based on prompt and options

+For detailed information on setup and usage, refer to the [Text2Image tool README](text2image/README.md).

 ## Getting Started

 1. Clone this repository: